 The following procedures should be followed when hiring grant-funded student and summer employees.

-NOTE: During the summer months, students (including those participating in summer programs) are classified as "employees."
+Note: During the summer months, students (including those participating in summer programs) are classified as "employees."

 Supervisors should advise each individual to take appropriate forms of identification as stated on Form I-9 and a voided check to Human Resources office on the first day of employment in order to be entered into the college payroll system.
-Individuals who have been previously employed by the college should contact Diann Cavin by email or phone (704-894-2213).

 Under Treasury Regulation Section 1.119-1, all compensation paid to, or on behalf of an employee is subject to Federal, State, FICA, and Medicare withholding.
 College-provided housing and meals are considered taxable fringe benefits to the individual and, as such, are subject to withholding.